 People can’t get enough of live video these days, making it an event technology you can’t afford to ignore.
-Livestreaming offers invaluable benefits to event planners.
-Forty-three percent of the most-watched live content is of conferences and speakers.
+Forty-three percent of the most-watched live content is of conferences and concerts.
+For all these reasons and more, livestreaming event content offers up invaluable advantages.

 Why bother livestreaming your event?

-- Gain exposure for your event – Ninety-two percent of those who consume video on mobile share it with someone else.
+• Gain exposure for your event – Ninety-two percent of those who consume video on mobile share it with someone else.
+And people are 32% more likely to share video content than any other kind of content.

 All of this equals more revenue.